 To object points aligns the contour of the graphic object to the points of the nearest graphic object.
-The cursor or a contour line of the graphic object must be in the snap range.
-You can also use the Snap to

-Object Points icon on the Options toolbar.
+You can also use the Snap to Object Points icon on the Options toolbar.

-Snap range defines the snap distance between the mouse pointer and the object contour.
-Impress snaps to a snap point if the mouse pointer is nearer than the distance selected in the Snap range box.
+Snap range defines the distance within which snapping occurs.
+Impress snaps to a snap point only if the mouse pointer (or the object contour) is nearer to that point than the distance selected in the Snap range box.